 Each treatment cycle takes 30 to 45 min.
 The treated area is massaged briefly as it rapidly thaws.
 With a stacking technique, the applicator is strategically replaced over the same area and another cycle takes place.
 The area is massaged following the second cycle, as well.
 Patients are free to leave the office immediately following treatment.
 The area may feel slightly numb.
 This sensation will be noticeable for up to several weeks but has not been reported as bothersome from most patients.

 Treatment does not require downtime but may cause minor side effects like temporary redness, bruising, tingling, or numbness.

 It keeps working after you leave the office.

 What is PICO TATTOO REMOVAL? & HOW DOES IT WORK?

-Pico is the NEW GOLD standard technology proved to remove tattoos faster and better compared to “Q-Switch” which is an older technology available in the market!
-Pico is the faster tattoo removal in the industry clinically proven.
+Pico is the NEW GOLD standard technology proven to remove tattoos faster and better compared to “Q-Switch” which is an older technology available in the market!
+Pico is the faster tattoo removal in the industry, clinically proven.

 The ink used in tattoos is made from minerals.
 To understand how tattoo removal works think of the ink as tiny rocks.
 Pico is the NEW GOLD standard technology proved to remove tattoos faster and better compared to “Q-Switch” which is an older technology available in the market!
 Traditional lasers used for tattoo removal are called Q-Switches.
 These nanosecond lasers predominantly rely on photothermal action and deliver heat into the pigment and surrounding tissue.
 With multiple treatments, the “rocks” are broken down into smaller and smaller “pebbles.”
 Many treatments are required to slowly clear the ink and total clearance is rarely possible.